Pyrus calleryana

 Pyrus calleryana, also known as the Callery pear, is a species of pear tree native to East Asia in the family Rosaceae.
-Its cultivar Bradford pear, known for its offensive odor, is widely planted throughout the United States and increasingly regarded as an invasive species.
+Its cultivar Bradford pear, known for its offensive odor that some have described as akin to "rotting fish", is widely planted throughout the United States and increasingly regarded as an invasive species.

 Description

 Pyrus calleryana is deciduous, growing to 5 to 8 m tall, often with a conical to rounded crown.
-The leaves are oval, 4 to 8 cm long, glossy dark green above and pale beneath.
+The leaves are oval, 4 to 8 cm long, glossy dark green above, and pale beneath.
 They have long petioles alternately arranged on branches.
 The white, five-petaled flowers are about 2 to 2.5 cm in diameter.
 They are produced abundantly in early spring, before the leaves expand fully.

-The fruits (which are often assumed to be inedible due to their abundant, cyanide laced seeds) of the Callery pear are small (less than 1 cm in diameter), and hard, almost woody, until softened by frost, after which they are readily taken by birds, which disperse the seeds in their droppings.
-In summer, the shining foliage is dark green and very smooth, and in autumn the leaves commonly turn brilliant colors, ranging from yellow and orange to more commonly red, pink, purple, and bronze.
+The fruits (which are often assumed to be inedible due to their abundant, cyanide-laced seeds) of the Callery pear are small (less than 1 cm in diameter) and hard, almost woody, until softened by frost, after which they are readily taken by birds, which disperse the seeds in their droppings.
+When fully softened, their fruit pulp is palatable to humans as well.
+In summer, the shining foliage is dark green and very smooth, and in autumn, the leaves commonly turn brilliant colors, ranging from yellow and orange to more commonly red, pink, purple, and bronze.
 However, since the color often develops very late in autumn, the leaves may be killed by a hard frost before full color can develop.

-Callery pears are remarkably resistant to disease or fireblight.
-However, some cultivars, such as 'Bradford', are particularly susceptible to storm damage and are regularly disfigured or killed by strong winds, winter weather, or limb loss due to their naturally rapid growth rate and acute vertical branching.
+Callery pears are remarkably resistant to disease or fireblight, but some cultivars, such as 'Bradford', are particularly susceptible to storm damage and are regularly disfigured or killed by strong winds, winter weather, or limb loss due to their naturally rapid growth rate and acute vertical branching.

 Taxonomy

-It was described by Joseph Decaisne in 1871.
+The species was described by Joseph Decaisne in 1871.